 Freeze-dried raw and dehydrated muscle meats and organs are excellent cat treat options.

-This is an easy and more affordable step than jumping straight into 10 pounds of new food.
+This is an easy and more affordable step than jumping straight into 10 pounds of raw food.

 Replacing your cat’s treats with healthy alternatives will help your cat get used to eating better-quality ingredients.
 This makes the transition to new food much easier.